 ‘C’mon Taïga.
 We don’t have all night!’

-Derek is waiting outside while she runs up to her room, throwing her PJ’s and toothbrush in her school rucksack together with all the candy.
+Derek washes quickly off his mask in the kitchen while she runs up to her room, throwing her PJ’s in her school rucksack together with all the candy.
 She hesitates before slipping out of her costume and into her old jeans and a sweater.
 She’s had enough of stumbling around not seeing her feet.

 ‘There’s no way I can carry the sleeping bag too,’ she huffs, laden with stuff.